connectivecpp/chops-net-ip/doc/chops_net_ip.md

 For incoming data, an application provides callable function objects to the appropriate Chops Net IP object for message framing (if needed), message processing, and connection state transitions.

 For outgoing data, an application passes message data (as byte buffers) to the appropriate Chops Net IP object for queueing and transmission.
-A callable function object can be provided by the application to monitor the size of an outgoing queue.
+The application can customize policies and behaviors of the outgoing data queue.

 Various Chops Net IP objects are provided to the application (typically in application provided function objects) as connection or endpoint states transition.
 For example, the Chops Net IP object for data sending is only created when a connection becomes active (TCP acceptor connection is created, or a TCP connector connection succeeds).
 This guarantees that an application cannot start sending data before a connection is active.